 Under the strain of these continuous attacks, Sasaki’s psyche became fragile and she turned to self-harm and tried to end her life.
 Thankfully, however, she was eventually saved by a supportive friend.

 Groping on trains has been an issue in Japan for decades.
-In a survey by Tokyo Metropolitan Police and the JR Railway Company which was conducted in the early 2000s, it was found that two-thirds of women aged 20-40 reported to have had some experience of chikan .
+In a survey by Tokyo Metropolitan Police and the JR Railway Company which was conducted in the early 2000s, it was found that two-thirds of women aged 20-40 reported having had some experience of chikan.
 It was this survey that prompted some railway companies to establish ladies’ cars at certain rush hour periods and others to offer “women only” cars all day long.

 The problem with chikan, however, proves quite difficult to overcome.
-Because even though there are such strategies, fines and even imprisonment for the offence, it still persists.
+Because even though there are such strategies, fines, and even imprisonment for the offense, it still persists.

 An essential first step to a much wider issue, chikan is one woman’s way of adding voice to the ever-growing conversation about the different forms of abuse that countless women have to endure on a daily basis.
 And for each voice that is added, we can only hope that better faculties will be put into place to tackle these issues.